Valencia CF: 1940s: Emergence as a giant in Spanish football

 In the 1950s, Valencia failed to emulate the success of the previous decade, even though it grew as a club.
 A restructuring of Mestalla resulted in an increase in spectator capacity to 45,000, while the club had a number of Spanish and foreign stars.
 Players such as Spanish international Antonio Puchades and Dutch forward Faas Wilkes graced the pitch at Mestalla.
 In the 1952–53 season, the club finished as runners-up in La Liga, and in the following season, won the Copa del Rey, then known as the Copa del Generalísimo.

 1960s: European successes in the Fairs Cup

 While managing average league form in the early 1960s, Valencia had its first European success in the form of the Inter-Cities Fairs Cup (the forerunner to the UEFA Cup), defeating Barcelona in the final of the 1961–62 edition.
 The following edition of the tournament pitted Valencia against Croatian club Dinamo Zagreb in the final, which the Spanish side also won.
 Valencia reached a third consecutive Inter-Cities Fairs Cup final in the following season, but this time were defeated 2–1 by fellow Spanish club Zaragoza.

+In the 1963–64 final, Valencia lost 2–1 on aggregate to Real Zaragoza at Camp Nou.